Tony Trimingham arrived in Australia in 1968 as a Ten Pound Pom from the English Lake District.

 Prior to joining FDS, James had worked in a number of customer service, administration and learning and development roles, primarily in the Social Service sector.

-James has experience with many customer database systems.
-James has strong skills recording and analysing data.
 James is passionate about social justice and equality.

 Outside of work James enjoys most sports, collecting records, playing guitar and drums, Scrabble, gardening and DIY projects.